ethand91/mediasoup3-record-demo/README.md

-# Simple video/audio Record Demo Using mediasoup 3 and GStreamer
+# Simple video/audio Record Demo Using mediasoup 3 and GStreamer/FFmpeg

 ---